a327ex/www/content/posts/indiedev_creativity.md

 What I mean by this is the following: look at a game like Vampire Survivors, or even my own SNKRX.
 These are games that have succeeded on the creative category - their technical merits are partly dubious, but they're definitely addicting.
 However, their creative contribution is not actually that involved.
 Both games can be summarized as "auto-attacking + build-making" games, which is just putting two things that already existed together.

-There's a lot to how exactly you put two things together, but it really shouldn't be this easy to succeed on creativity alone after 10+ years of experimentation, if indiedevs had been properly exploring the creative dimension properly.
+There's a lot to how exactly you put two things together, but it really shouldn't be this easy to succeed on creativity alone after 10+ years of experimentation, if indiedevs had been properly exploring the creative dimension.
 You can repeat this exercise for quite a few types of games and find the same results.
 Which can only mean one thing: indiedevs haven't actually been exploring the creative dimension properly.
 What have they been doing instead?
 Well, the answer to that has a lot to do with

 ## Agreeableness